daxelrod/jowl/docs/reference.md

 It is run in something close to `var value = eval('(' + command + ') )` to ensure that curly braces are interepreted as object constructors rather than blocks.

+If `command` is not supplied, Jowl simply acts as a pretty-printer.

 ## Input and Output